santiagoPostacchini/santiagoPostacchini/README.md

 - 👋 Hi fellas, I’m @santiagoPostacchini
 - 👀 I’m interested in Videogames programming and coding in general.
-- 🌱 I’m currently learning JavaScript (NodeJs), Python and C.
+- 🌱 I’m currently at DaVinci learning Unity and videogame development in general.
 - 💞️ Once i learn enough, i’m looking to collaborate on Open Source Emulators (like rpcs3) and Anything else that catches my interest.
 - 📫 How to reach me: Through my educational email, postacchini.santiago.et21.21@gmail.com.